XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-format-old-monolith.md

 ## Header Format
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/ledger/ReadView.h#L71 "Source")

 Every ledger version has a unique header that describes the contents.
-You can look up a ledger's header information with the [`ledger` command](reference-rippled.html#ledger).
+You can look up a ledger's header information with the [ledger method][].
 The contents of the ledger header are as follows:

 | Field           | JSON Type | [Internal Type][] | Description |
 |-----------------|-----------|-------------------|-------------|